 Unfortunately, distracted driving - particularly using a cell phone or electronic device - is far too common.
 According to the National Highway & Transportation Administration, a driver that is texting is just as impaired as someone who has consumed four alcoholic drinks.
 Many people consider using a cell phone while driving a standard practice - half of adults and teenagers polled in one study said they have ridden in a car while the driver was texting - but the results can be deadly.

 According to the Washington Traffic Safety Commission, distracted driving deaths increased by 32 percent from 2014-2015 in Washington.
 If you were involved in a crash caused by a distracted driver, you have the right to seek compensation from the at-fault driver’s insurance.
 That driver can be charged with vehicular assault, and having an attorney with experience dealing with such cases can help you recover damages.
-To contact the legal team at the Davis Law Group, P.S., about your accident involving a distracted driver, you can call (206) 539-0969 or use our online contact form.
+To contact the car accident lawyers at Davis Law Group, P.S., about your accident involving a distracted driver, you can call (206) 727-4000 or use our online contact form.